apify/apify-docs/sources/academy/platform/get_most_of_actors/monetizing_your_actor.md

 ## Pay-per-result pricing model {#pay-per-result-pricing-model}

 If you make your Actor pay-per-result instead, you will set the price per 1,000 results, and users will be charged for your Actor solely based on the number of results your Actor produces.
 That's your **revenue**.
-The underlying [platform usage](https://docs.apify.com/platform/actors/running/usage-and-resources) the Actor generates is your **cost**.
+The underlying [platform usage](https://docs.apify.com/platform/actors/running/usage-and-resources) the Actor generates, using the free plan unit pricing, is your **cost**.
 Your profit which is then paid to you is computed as 80% of the revenue minus the costs, i.e. `(0.8 * revenue) - costs = profit`.
 This profit is also paid out monthly.

 Note that only revenue and cost for Apify customers on [paid plans](https://apify.com/pricing) are taken into consideration when computing your profit.
 Users on free plans are not reflected there, although you can see statistics about the potential revenue of users that are currently on free plans in Actor insights in the Apify Console.